King's Proposal

 King's Proposal (王様のプロポーズ, Ōsama no Puropōzu) is a Japanese light novel series written by Kōshi Tachibana and illustrated by Tsunako.
 It has been published by Fujimi Shobo's Fujimi Fantasia Bunko imprint since September 2021.
-A web manga adaptation illustrated by Nemo Kurio has been published on Square Enix's Gangan Online website since February 2023.
+A web manga adaptation illustrated by Nemo Kurio was published on Square Enix's Gangan Online website from February 2023 to March 2025.
 An anime adaptation has been announced.

 Plot

 Saika Kuozaki is the headmistress of an academy for mages, the most powerful mage to exist, and the only one who can stop the world from being destroyed.
 She and an ordinary high school boy who stumbles upon her, Mushiki Kuga, are mortally wounded by an enemy.
 Saika uses her magic to try and save them, causing Mushiki to inhabit her body and inherit her responsibilities.